-Typically, a bachelor’s degree in healthcare management or administration is required to become a practice manager, though smaller practices may promote an office staffer with exceptional experience to a management role.
+Typically, a bachelor’s degree in healthcare management or administration is required to become a practice manager, though smaller practices may promote an office staffer with exceptional experience to the role.
 Larger practices often prefer candidates to have a master’s degree or a specific certification, such as the Certified Physician Practice Manager, Certified Medical Manager, or Certified Medical Practice Executive credential.

-Start your Career in Healthcare Management
+Start Your Career in Healthcare Management

-What can you do with a healthcare management degree?
-The possibilities are many.
-For those who aspire to make a difference in healthcare and want to take advantage of the growing opportunities in healthcare management, Maryville University’s online Bachelor’s in Healthcare Practice Management program can be a stepping stone to a rewarding, dynamic career.
+Are you wondering, “What can I do with a healthcare management degree?”
+The possibilities are numerous.
+For those who aspire to make a difference in healthcare and want to take advantage of the growing opportunities in healthcare management, Maryville University’s online Bachelor of Science in Healthcare Management degree can be a steppingstone to a rewarding, dynamic career.